Bachata Ambassador explains the

 Bachata Ambassador responds

 1. The song "Borracho de Amor" has nothing to do with Bachata.
 It's a Peruvian Valz.
-It's an excellent song re-recorded (=borrowed from other latin countries) by Jose Manuel Calderon from Dominican Republic.
+It's an excellent song re-recorded (=borrowed from other latin countries) by Jose Manuel Calderon, Dominican Republic.
 The magic of being popular, enjoyable and recorded in DomRep does not change the genre of the song from Peruvian Valz to Bachata.

 2. There were most propably no bachata in the 60´s.
 Edilio Paredes confirms that the genre name bachata didn't exist in 60's and instead of playing bachata, he (and the others) played Bolero.